wceballos/android-basics-kotlin/Words/README.md

 - Create an options menu in the `App Bar`.
 - Interactively change the layout of a `RecyclerView`.
 - Create *instrumentation tests* for app navigation.
+- Use `DataStore` to save user preference of whether to use a grid or linear layout.